PolisGuy/scripts/README.md

 Dear fellow Polis enthusiasts,
 Here is where I keep scripts that I find usefull for managing my VPSs.
-All scripts assume you are logged in as root and that you are running Ubuntu 20 (although they should work on older versions too, but I just haven't bothered to test them)
+All scripts assume you are logged in as root and that you are running Ubuntu 20 (although they should work on older versions too, but I just haven't bothered to test them).

 install.sh
 This is for a fresh install of Polis.
 It pulls my custom compiled version of Polis with a higher connection limit.